Chat to a Council Officer

-A Local Law permit is needed to remove, prune or undertake works to any tree (including multi-stemmed trees) with a trunk circumference of 110cm or more measured at ground level.
+A permit from the Vegetation team is needed to remove, prune or undertake works to any tree (including multi-stemmed trees) with a trunk circumference of 110cm or more measured at ground level.
 Further, a local law permit is also required to undertake works within the critical root zone of any significant tree or vegetation.

 Please note a fee of $105 per tree is applicable.
 Valid Concession Card Holders are exempt.